-Strawberries define summer.
-The color, the sloppy juicy bites, the sweetness—and fresh from the vine strawberries are simply incredible.
-But strawberries are also in the top five of the dirty dozen again this year, so if they aren’t right off of an organic vine, your strawberries are more than likely carrying residue from sprays.
-Instead of buying organic all year, why not grow your own strawberry patch?
+If they aren’t right off of an organic vine, your strawberries are more than likely carrying residue from pesticide sprays.
+Instead of buying organic all year, why not grow your own strawberries?

 - A strawberry tower